thaberkern/timehive/README.md

 TimeHive is a open-source webbased timesheet/time tracking software developed with PHP (Symfony Framework).
 You can follow TimeHive on Twitter if you want to keep up to date: [TimeHive on Twitter](http://www.twitter.com/timehive)

-You can fin the Issue-Tracker on [Lighthouse](http://timehive.lighthouseapp.com/projects/71615-timehive)
+You can find the Issue-Tracker on [Lighthouse](http://timehive.lighthouseapp.com/projects/71615-timehive)

 System requirements
 -------------------